aanumi/Election-Analysis/README.md

 Some important metrics identified in this election audit analysis are listed and analyzed below, with an image showing a summary of all discussed results displayed:

 	◦	A total of 369,711 votes were cast in the election.
-	◦	The breakdown of results by county showing the number of votes, and percentage of votes for each county are listed below:
+	◦	The breakdown of results by county showing the number of votes, and percentage of votes for each county is listed below:
 	•		Jefferson produced 10.5% of the voters, for a total of 38,855 votes
 	•		Denver produced 82.8% of the voters, for a total of 306,055 votes
 	•		Arapahoe produced 6.7% of the voters, for a total of 24,801 votes